Zber

 Fiszel Zylberberg, most commonly known as Zber (23 June 1909 – 26 October 1942) was a Jewish artist, best known for his work in wood-engraving.
-Zber was said to be a young artist who was a genius of the graphic arts, so much so that his style was known to have a "lyricism drawn from life itself."
-His masterpieces are now represented in the Israel Museum in Jerusalem, the Tel-Aviv Museum, the Museum of Modern art in Haifa, the Bibliothèque Nationale in Paris, and in many other reputable art museums.
+Zber was said to be a young artist who was a genius of the graphic arts, his style was described as having a "lyricism drawn from life itself."
+His pieces are now held in the Israel Museum in Jerusalem, the Tel-Aviv Museum, the Museum of Modern art in Haifa, the Bibliothèque Nationale in Paris, and in many other art museums.

-Hailed as a ‘poet of his generation’, Zber's artwork encapsulated all that was around him.
-Whether it was the intimate nature around him, or the diligent workers doing their trade, his artwork was known to be authentic and true to reality, to the point where it is said to be palpable.
+Described as a ‘poet of his generation’, Zber's artwork included nature, and workers doing their trade.
+His artwork was viewed as authentic and true to reality.

-Zber's career was quickly accelerating and he was becoming increasingly renowned as a young protégée, with his reputation spreading far and wide, when the Nazis invaded France in 1940.
-Sadly, Zber was captured while working in Paris and was sent to the Auschwitz extermination camp, where he was murdered in the prime of his career.
+Zber's career was quickly accelerating and he was becoming increasingly renowned as a young protégée, when the Nazis invaded France in 1940.
+Zber was captured while working in Paris and was sent to the Auschwitz extermination camp, where he was murdered.
 Although his career was short-lived, Zber's artwork left an indelible mark that speaks to the life and conditions of early 20th-century Europe, with great historical relevance.

 Although most of his creations were destroyed by the Nazis, 39 of his woodcuts (plates) were found after the liberation of Paris, and are now housed in the Safed Museum of the Printing Art in Israel.
 An album of Zber's surviving woodcuts was published in 1971.
 In 2007, the Musée d'Art et d'Histoire du Judaïsme in Paris exhibited a collection of Zber's oil paintings that he completed while in the French internment camp Beaune-la-Rolande.